 Administration

 The CSCE Executive Director oversees the school.
 The CSCE Principal is the direct leader of the school.
-The CSCE Principal reports directly to the Executive Director, and s/he is responsible for the orderly operation of the school and the supervision of all employees in the school.
-The CSCE Chief Business Officer (CBO) manages the Business Office, including the finance and human resource functions.
+The CSCE Principal reports directly to the Executive Director, and s/he is responsible for the orderly operation of the School and the supervision of most employees in the school.
+The CSCE Deputy Director manages the District & Business Office, including the finance and human resource functions.

 CSCE is responsible for its own school administrative procedures, including finance, student information, recordkeeping, benefits, etc. Certain of these functions may be outsourced to a service provider; however, school staff is ultimately responsible for the accuracy and timeliness of